Pustular psoriasis in Child

 Pustular psoriasis in children often has a more benign course than in adults, and children have a higher rate of spontaneous remission of generalized pustular psoriasis.
 Pediatric pustular psoriasis may be part of SAPHO syndrome (synovitis, acne, psoriasis / palmoplantar pustulosis, hyperostosis, osteitis).

 200973000 – Pustular psoriasis

-- Acute generalized exanthematous pustulosis (AGEP) – Clinically indistinguishable from pustular psoriasis.
+- AGEP – Clinically indistinguishable from pustular psoriasis.
 Time of onset and a drug history may help differentiate AGEP from pustular psoriasis.
 Antibiotics are the likely causative agents in AGEP.
-Histology can also help differentiate between the two.
+Histology can also help differentiate between those diagnoses.
 Also look for high fever, edema of the face, pustular eruption that occurs shortly after drug administration (fewer than 2 days), marked serum leukocytosis with neutrophilia, and associated petechiae, purpura, and vesicles in AGEP.